Cycling in Yorkshire & Beyond

 The road descends to cross the river Grizedale and the Tarnbrook Wyre at Lee.

-At a hamlet calleed Marshaw, the race joins Trough Road.
-After following the Marshaw Wyre, it ascends to the Trough of Bowland.
+At a hamlet called Marshaw, the race joins Trough Road.
+After following the Marshaw Wyre river, it ascends to the Trough of Bowland.

 The Trough of Bowland is a U-shaped high valley in the Forest of Bowland.